1967 Ermine White L68 Corvette Coupe w/White interior, L68 427/400hp, 4-spd. manual transmission.

 Although a/c was becoming more commonplace during the sixties, it was mostly an item that was typically found on luxury cars like Cadillac and Buick.
 To see it on a Corvette was an unusual sight indeed, especially on a big block Corvette!
 There were only two big blocks available with a-c in 1967.
 The L36 390hp and the L68 400hp with Tri-Power (three 2bbl carbs).
 The latter was a rare engine option with only 2,101 units built.
 But if you added in air conditioning, it became a very rare and desirable set up!

 Although it’s unknown how just many L68 a/c cars were built, if you figure that only 3,788 Corvettes were built with a/c in 1967 and only 2,101 total L68’s were produced, it would make sense that only a handful were equipped with that option making it one of the rarest Corvettes ever produced!
 And that leads us to the magnificent example presented here . . .

-We’re not saying this magnificent ’67 is “one of one”.
-But there’s so much about it that’s rare and unusual, it certainly could be . . . ?
-The factory air conditioning is just one of many items that make it unique.
+We’re not saying this magnificent 1967 is “one of one”, but there’s so much about it that’s rare and unusual, it certainly could be . . . ?
+The factory air conditioning is just one of many items that make this 1967 Corvette unique.
 The multitude of options combined with the very rare color combination is something you just don’t see.
 I know we haven’t seen another one like it!
 The car has been meticulously frame off restored and features its original, certified by C.C.A.S.
 L68 427/400hp engine.
-Additional options include;

 M21 close ratio 4-spd transmission